openfheorg/education/examples/modulus_picking/README.md

 ...
 ```

-And, that how you find out the plaintext modulus.
+And, that is how you find out the plaintext modulus.